-ESL/EALD learners are students having English as a Second/Additional Language or Dialect.
+ESL/EAL/EALD learners are students having English as a Second/Additional Language or Dialect.
 These students come from a variety of backgrounds, including Indigenous, immigrant and refugee backgrounds.
-Some Indigenous students may have English as an additional language or English as a second dialect (ESD) such as Aboriginal English, Torres Strait Creole or an Indigenous language.
 Some ESL/EAL learners may speak more than one language or dialect before starting school.